 - Books designed primarily for adults and young adults will be considered for the prize, but there is no age limit imposed upon the potential readers of the winning book.
 Books designed primarily for children below 13 years of age—the traditional picture book or picture storybook—would be ineligible.
 All eligibility issues will be resolved by the Pennsylvania Center for the Book.

 - Books must be published within the assigned calendar year, January 1 to December 31, but when a book with a copyright is not available in the year of its copyright (due to publisher delays, for example), the book may be considered the year it is actually available for purchase.
 No book may be considered more than once.

-- Nominations for the Lynd Ward prize may be made by readers, creators, and publishers as long as five copies of said books are shipped to the offices of the Pennsylvania Center for the Book by December 31st of the consideration year.
+- Nominations for the Lynd Ward prize may be made by readers, creators, and publishers as long as books are submitted by December 31st of the consideration year.

 Thanks to the Library of America for their generosity in providing the donation of the Ward novel prizes.

 - Ellysa Stern Cahoy, ex-officio, is an Education Librarian and an Assistant Director of the Pennsylvania Center for the Book in the Pennsylvania State University Libraries.
 A former school and children's librarian, she administers the Pennsylvania Public Poetry Project and the Lynd Ward Graphic Novel Prize for the Pennsylvania Center for the Book.

 - Jose Guerrero is a Diversity Resident Librarian in the Penn State University Libraries.
 He attended Rare Book School at the University of Virginia and is working collaboratively with the Special Collections Library during his residency at Penn State.